blakeembrey/metalsmith-pagination/README.md

 ## Usage

 To paginate an array of files, you need to have a property that points to the location of the collection you want to paginate.
-The value should be an options object that will be used to initialise the plugin.
+The value should be an options object that will be used to initialize the plugin.
 For example:

-### CLI
+#### CLI

 Install via npm and then add `metalsmith-pagination` to your `metalsmith.json`: